jenkinsci/eiffel-broadcaster-plugin/README.md

 ### buildWithEiffel

-The buildWithEiffel pipeline step is an extension of [BuildTriggerStep](https://github.com/jenkinsci/pipeline-build-step-plugin/blob/491.v1fec530da_858/src/main/java/org/jenkinsci/plugins/workflow/support/steps/build/BuildTriggerStep.java) from [pipeline-build-step-plugin 491.v1fec530da_858](https://github.com/jenkinsci/pipeline-build-step-plugin/tree/491.v1fec530da_858) that can override event data in the EiffelActivityTriggeredEvent (ActT) that is sent when the triggered downstream build enters the build queue.
+The buildWithEiffel pipeline step is a modified copy of [BuildTriggerStep](https://github.com/jenkinsci/pipeline-build-step-plugin/blob/491.v1fec530da_858/src/main/java/org/jenkinsci/plugins/workflow/support/steps/build/BuildTriggerStep.java) from [pipeline-build-step-plugin 491.v1fec530da_858](https://github.com/jenkinsci/pipeline-build-step-plugin/tree/491.v1fec530da_858) that can override event data in the EiffelActivityTriggeredEvent (ActT) that is sent when the triggered downstream build enters the build queue.
 Currently, `data.name` can be overridden.